Tejas-H5/MacroRunner/README.md

-### async context.outputImmediate(index=0)
+### async context.outputImmediate()

-> Use `outputImmediate()` to push the current text in a file directly to the target file immediately.
+> Use `outputImmediate()` to push the current text directly to the target file immediately.
-This has no real use other than novelty, in that it can be used along with `setInterval`/`loop` to make animations.
+This has no real world use other than novelty, in that it can be used along with `setInterval`/`loop` to make animations.
 There was no real reason for me to add this, or the interval method overrides, I just did it for fun.
 See the GOL example to see how to use